10 Mistakes in Website Design

 Solution:

-Logic of the user, not yours: Organize the menu the way your user thinks, not the way your company is internally structured.
+User logic, not yours: Organize the menu the way your user thinks, not the way your company is internally structured.

-Breadcrumbs: On larger sites (especially e-commerce), use "Breadcrumbs" (e.g., Home > Men > Shoes > Sneakers) so the user always knows where they are.
+"Breadcrumbs": On larger sites (especially e-commerce), use breadcrumbs (e.g. Home > Men > Shoes > Sneakers) so the user always knows where they are.

-6. Weak "Hero" section (The first screen the user sees)
+6. Weak "Hero" section (the first screen the user sees)

 Consequence: The user does not understand your value proposition and leaves immediately.
 The first screen (what is visible without scrolling, "above the fold") is your most valuable real estate.